ryan95f/yamlator/docs/ruleset.md

 ## Rules

-Each roleset hs a number of rules.
+Each roleset has one or more rules.
 These define the checks that will compared against the Yaml.
 A rule can be defined as either **optional** or **required**.
 Each rule starts with the name of the key to look for in the Yaml file, followed by a type and if required / not.

 To define a key with a required string: